JosephEarlyUP/hello-world/README.md

 # hello-world

-hello world repository for CS376 Lab12
+Hi, I am Joseph Early.
+This is my README file for CS376's Lab12